Access Control

 MetricsViewer

-- Can view metrics and aggregated views
+- Can view dashboards, charts, and aggregated metrics across applications

 Viewer